rob-brown/amo_system/apps/gamepad/README.markdown

 The Gamepad code is able to emulate a Nintendo Switch Pro Controller.
 It serves up a web interface on your local network to support loading amiibo.

+## Demo

+With the gamepad, you can store all your amiibo in one place.
+Even with large collections of amiibo you can organize them with tags.
+You can pull up any of your trained amiibo and load them into Super Smash Bros.
+Ultimate.
+With the shuffle button, you can even load the same amiibo multiple times.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/w329YQ2w-qM?si=7f_x8aJJeCNAK40e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+You can also use it in other games such as Tears of the Kingdom.
+With the shuffle function, you can load the same amiibo repeatedly, making this the fastest way to farm items.
+Note, this only works with the proxy gamepad option since you need a joystick and L button.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/g3VkRCFD8aM?si=vLaEjrEJ1dvcPHK-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Item farming is also useful in other games such as Hyrule Warriors and Skyrim.
+However, Hyrule Warriors limits the number of scans per day (5).
+Skyrim limits one scan per day for each amiibo ID (not serial number).
+You will still need to wait or change the system clock to scan more amiibo.
+Other games may have similar restrictions.

+## Search

+Within an amiibo collection, you can search your amiibo based on name, character, id, and tags.
+Any SSBU amiibo can be search by character, ex. `character:zelda`.
+You can also create any tags you want and apply them to your amiibo.
+You can search tags like this: `tag:tears_of_the_kindgom`.
+Note that spaces in tag names must be replaced with underscores (`_`).
+IDs can be searched using base16 encoding.
+Partial IDs can be searched by the first bytes.
+For example, the full ID `id:01070000035a0902` is not necessary.
+Searching `id:01070000` or `id:0107` is often sufficient.
+Names can be searched without any prefix, ex. `billy`.
+All search terms are case insenstive.

 ## Assembly

 This repo includes three hardware options.